 Jeff has presented on numerous bankruptcy and insolvency related topics, including recent presentations at the Southern District of Ohio Bankruptcy Bench-Bar Conference, the American Bankruptcy Institute’s Central States Bankruptcy Workshop, the University of Cincinnati College of Law – Institute for the Global Practice of Law, the Midwest Regional Bankruptcy Seminar, the Columbus Bar Association and the Capital University Law School Graduate Program.

 - Represented lender in connection with the $174 million prepetition senior secured revolving credit facility and as cash management bank in the 2017 chapter 11 cases of GST AutoLeather, Inc. and affiliates in Delaware.

 - Represented lender in a 2017 out-of-court restructuring of a $200 million senior secured credit facility with a third party debt collector.

 - Representation in 2012-2018 of administrative agents and lenders in sales/assignments of senior secured and mezzanine debt of more than $175 million.

-- Represented financial institution derivatives counterparty in connection with the 2017 chapter 11 cases of Appvion, Inc. and affiliates in Delaware.
+- Represented prepetition and DIP lender and financial institution derivatives counterparty in connection with the 2017 chapter 11 cases of Appvion, Inc. and affiliates in Delaware.